Jan-Williams/OpenReservoirComputing/README.md

 ```

 ## Quick start example
 Below is a minimal quick-start example to train your first RC with ORC.
-It leverages the
+It leverages the built-in data library to integrate the Lorenz63 ODE before training and forecasting with ORC.

 ```python
 import orc